Threekit/treble-legacy/docusaurus/docs/tutorial-form.md

 ## Build your own Form

-While the FlatForm is a good place to start, working with the form as a single component will most likely prove to be too limiting.
+While the FlatForm component is a good place to start, working with the form as a single component might prove to be too limiting.
 For most projects we will want more control over the presentation of our form, including the ability to visually organize the attributes differently, or use custom components instead of the provided native ones.
 In such cases we would want to construct the form ourselves.

 We can start by using the native Form Components provided by Treble, assigning each one an Attribute to present.
 These are the same components used in the `<FlatForm />`.